 In addition to uninsured/underinsured motorist coverage, you may also carry other insurance types that will offer you compensation in the event of a hit-and-run crash, including collision coverage and medical payments coverage.

 How Our Colorado Springs Hit-and-Run Accident Lawyers Can Help

 If you have been in a hit-and-run crash in Colorado, you are no doubt frustrated and angry, as well as scared about what may happen next and how you will pay for your losses, especially if your injuries are severe.

 Our Colorado Springs hit-and-run accident lawyers have experience working on cases like yours and can help you by investigating your accident and attempting to find the at-fault driver, reviewing your insurance policy, calculating the value of your losses, filing a claim against the appropriate party, negotiating your settlement offer, and more.

 We can also negotiate with healthcare providers to forgive certain medical bills, or help you to establish a payment plan to avoid medical debt.
 We can also work with providers to help ensure that you receive medical care even if you are unable to pay for it.

 Call Our Colorado Springs Hit-and-Run Attorneys Today

-If you or a loved one has been seriously harmed in a hit-and-run crash, please call our law firm today at for your free consultation.
+If you or a loved one has been seriously harmed in a hit-and-run crash, please call our law firm at (888) 668-1182 or contact us online today for your free consultation.
 We are ready to start working on your case immediately.